aramhuseiny/django-rest-framework-passwordless-kvn/README.md

 ![splash-image]
 ![ci-image]

-drfpasswordless is a quick way to integrate ‘passwordless’ auth into your Django Rest Framework project using a user’s email address or mobile number only (herein referred to as an alias).
+drfpasswordlesskvn is a quick way to integrate ‘passwordless’ auth into your Django Rest Framework project using a user’s email address or mobile number only (herein referred to as an alias).